Ethical Statement

 Ownership

-JeDEM is owned by the Department of E-Governance at Danube University Krems.
-It is managed by the Managing Editors listed on this website and adviced by an Editorial Board.
-Every 4 years JeDEM has a new Chief Editor.
+JeDEM is owned by the Department of E-Governance at the University for Continuing Education Krems.
+It is managed by the Managing Editors listed on this website and advised by an Editorial Board.
+Every four years, JeDEM has a new Chief Editor.

 COPE Guidelines